-90.439 Consumer Protection Law S2 Hpw4
+90.439 Consumer Protection Law S1 Hpw4 C3

 Legislative strategies for the protection of consumers and the effect of this legislation upon marketers.
 The following protective strategies: regulation of consumer contracts; the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.

-Students who have completed 90.436 Consumer Protection and the Law of Marketing are not permitted to take this subject for credit.
+Students who have completed 90.436 are not permitted to take this subject for credit.